What We Do

 We hope to expand our team and branch out to other schools.
 The team is growing and we want to have at least 60 students dedicated to the team before the start of the 2018 season.
 Not only do we wish to grow in numbers, but we also want to encourage more students to follow a path into FIRST, whether through our robotics team or by creating their own.
 In the end, we strive to help technology thrive in the Central Valley.

-We attend community events (such as our local fair or Kid’s Day), help with presentations at local schools, and even host our very own off-season competition, the MadTown Throwdown.
+We attend community events (such as our local fair and Kid’s Day), help with presentations at local schools, and even host our very own off-season competition, the MadTown Throwdown.
 Recently, our students have visited other schools to promote what we like to call “Brick Club.”
 Together with faculty members, we are achieving our goal in spreading FIRST throughout our community.

 2017 Season Overview